 Isabel is an experienced teacher, leader and trainer with over 30 years’ experience in Education.
-Originally trained in South Africa, Isabel holds a master’s in business administration (MBA) from the University of Cape town.
+Originally trained in South Africa, Isabel holds a master’s in Business Administration (MBA) from the University of Cape Town.
 Prior to joining Fieldwork Education in 2008, Isabel was a Maths and Science teacher and school leader for many years.
-During her time at Fieldwork Education, Isabel has been involved in developing and training with the ‘Looking for Learning Toolkit’, lead the ‘International Middle Years Curriculum’ (IMYC), updated the ILMP leadership programmes and looked after Membership and Professional Learning.
+During her time at Fieldwork Education, Isabel has been involved in developing the ‘Looking for Learning Toolkit’, lead the ‘International Middle Years Curriculum’ (IMYC), updated the ILMP leadership programmes and looked after Membership and Professional Learning.
 Isabel is passionate about learning and is particularly interested in how the latest research on ‘learning and the brain’ can be utilised to improve student learning in every classroom.
-Isabel has worked with many schools globally; consulting leaders, training teachers and speaking at many conferences, including International School Conferences like ECIS, EARCOS, FOBISSIA and ELSA.
+Isabel has worked with many schools globally; consulting leaders, training teachers and speaking at many conferences, including International School Conferences like ECIS, EARCOS, FOBISIA and ELSA.

 25 February 2020 | 10:30 - 12:30 | Placing the Learner and Learning at the Centre of Leadership